ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-10-19-java-web-service-works.md

 ## Java web service workflow

-Now, let’s take a look at a typical Java web service.
+Now, let's take a look at a typical Java web service.
 What is the key difference between a web service and a web application?
 A web application returns HTML, and a web service can return any object, but, as a rule, this is XML/JSON.

 So, a Java web service receives a HTTP request as an input, and generates a structured XML/JSON as an output.
 A request is parsed, then what needs to be done is defined based on the parameters, and a response is generated.